-Winter tires are differently than all-season tires.
-Winter tires are not only made of a different type of rubber, they’re also narrower and better designed to deal with water.
+Winter tires are designed differently than all-season tires.
+They are made of a different type of rubber and are also narrower and better designed to deal with water.
 Winter tires are usually between 195 – 205mm wide, compared to all-season tires, which are typically 215mm wide.

-The width of winter tires increases the pressure on the surface beneath it.
-As a result, winter tires are better able to cut through snow and reduce hydroplaning.
-Winter tires will melt the top layer of ice and snow and move it to the sides, allowing your car to stay in contact with the road surface.
+Their smaller width increases the pressure on the surface beneath them and, as a result, are better able to cut through snow and reduce hydroplaning.
+They melt the top layer of ice and snow and move it to the sides, allowing your car to stay in contact with the road surface.

 Did you know there are insurance benefits to driving with winter tires on your vehicle?
-Most insurance companies in Ontario will offer discounts of up to 5% for people who have winter tires installed on their vehicle.
+Most insurance companies in Ontario will offer discounts of up to 5% for people who have them installed on their vehicles, both new and used.

-These savings are offered to any driver who installs winter tires, new or used, on their vehicle.
-From the savings you receive each year, you will be able to pay back part of the cost of your winter tires, over the course of several season.
-Make sure you talk to your insurance broker and find out what you’re entitled to save!
+These annual insurance savings will help you pay back the cost of your winter tires.
+Make sure you talk to your insurance broker to find out what you’re entitled to save!